cnidaire/Master1_Internship/report.md

 \label{sec.dada2}

 DADA2 [@callahan_dada2_2016] is a pipeline used to clean and annotate the genomic data coming from a population.
-It uses R and it sufficiently light to run on a laptop.
+It uses R and it is sufficiently light to run on a laptop.

 Figure \ref{dada2} shows the generic workflow of DADA2.
-I adpated the implementation given by @cabral_microbiomemetagenome_2017 to use it on the **DUPE** dataset.
+I adapted the implementation given by @cabral_microbiomemetagenome_2017 to use it on the **DUPE** dataset.
 The code can be found in the appendix (see Section \ref{sec.appendix.dada2}).